 Thus, even by the film’s release, National Socialism had bore some new fruit.

 Triumph of the Will remains one the most revolutionary films ever made in both technique and content.
-Hitler’s speeches in the Nuremberg stadium were the first time that a human voice could be heard from space.
+Hitler’s speeches in the Nuremberg stadium during this NSDAP rally were spectacular, however he still managed surpass them during his Olympic opening address in 1936, which the first time that a human voice could be heard from space.
 No leader in the modern human era has shown such ascetic dedication to his duty and certainly no leader has been so charismatic.

 Triumph of the Will is also far superior in every aspect from the Marxist screed, Battleship Potemkin, directed by the Jew Sergei Eisenstein and shown in film history classes worldwide.
 Eisenstein’s film is permeated by a characteristically Jewish defamation and demonization of an ideological and political enemy, the Czar, and it is this negativity that ultimately brings down the film.
 However, Eisenstein’s film shouldn’t be avoided, it should be watched and right before or after there should be a viewing of Triumph of the Will to plainly see the higher quality and innate positivism of Riefenstahl’s National Socialist film art masterpiece.